 There is a fee for visiting the monument that is paid at the Visitor's Center.
-In addition to an information desk, the Visitor's Center also houses exhibits, bookstore/gift shop and restrooms.
+In addition to an information desk, the Visitor's Center also houses exhibits, a bookstore/gift shop, and restrooms.
 Food and lodging are not available.

 While you are in the area, you may also want to visit Sunset Crater Volcano National Monument and Wupatki National Monument.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.